akshatjaipuria/Mask-and-Depth-Prediction/data/README.md

 # About the data
 The data has been created using just 200 images!
-To keep the memory size of the dataset small, the images have been saved in `.jpg` format rather than `.png`.
+To keep the size of the dataset small, the images have been saved in `.jpg` format rather than `.png`.
 Later sections will explain the process of creation in detail.
 ## Contents
 As a part of the dataset, we have: